openiddict/openiddict-core/README.md

-# OpenIddict, as an OpenID Connect Addict
+# OpenIddict, the OpenID Connect server you'll be addict to :smile:

 ### What's OpenIddict ?

-OpenIddict library aims to provide a simple and easy out of the box solution to implement an OpenID Connect server for ASP.NET 5.
+OpenIddict aims at providing a simple and easy out of the box solution to implement an OpenID Connect server for ASP.NET 5.

 It leverages the use of Identity (for user management) and EntityFramework (as a store provider).

-Under the hood it uses [AspNet.Security.OpenIdConnect.Server](https://github.com/PinpointTownes/AspNet.Security.OpenIdConnect.Server) middleware that works with any standards-compliant OAuth 2.0/OpenID Connect client including the official OpenID Connect client middleware developed by Microsoft.
+Under the hood it uses [AspNet.Security.OpenIdConnect.Server](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server) middleware that works with any standards-compliant OAuth 2.0/OpenID Connect client including the official OpenID Connect client middleware developed by Microsoft.